bjssacademy/fundamentals-clean-code/04thinkingbig.md

 ### Apply DRY to solve this

-The DRY principle reminds us that we cause problems by repeating information in multiple places.
+The DRY principle solves problems caused by repeating information.
 It doesn't matter what the information is.
 We need a _single source of truth_ for all information.
-That aids understanding as well as ensuring changes can be made safely in the future.
+That aids understanding.
+It enables future changes to be made safely.

-You can see DRY as an extension to SRP.
-Not only must things that change together be near to each other, but things that _are actually the same_ should be the represented by the same code.
+We can see DRY as an extension to SRP.
+Things that change together should be near to each other.
+Things that _are actually the same idea_ should be the represented by the same code.
+We put that code in one place and re-use it.

 ## Dependency Inversion Principle